-Apply to both if your profile is competitive — they have different deadlines (Stanford April 7, HBS April 22) and are looking for meaningfully different things, so a strong applicant can make a genuine case to each.
+Apply to both if your profile is competitive.
+They have different deadlines (Stanford April 7, HBS April 22) and are looking for meaningfully different things, so a strong applicant can make a genuine case to each.
 If you can only invest deeply in one: choose Stanford if you want VC, entrepreneurship, or tech leadership; choose HBS if you want consulting, PE, or finance, or if your application is stronger on coherent career vision than on personal introspection.

 Here's the honest comparison.